industrious-mouse/WordPress-Social-Stream/readme.txt

 === Social Stream ===
-Contributors: steve228uk
+Contributors: steve228uk, industrious-mouse
 Donate link: http://stephenradford.me/wordpress-social-stream/
 Tags: posts, social, facebook, twitter, instagram, feed Requires at least: 3.0.1
-Tested up to: 4.1.1
+Tested up to: 4.4.2
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Combine Twitter and Facebook feeds with WordPress posts to create one Social Stream
+Combine Twitter, Facebook and Instagram feeds with WordPress posts to create one Social Stream

 == Description ==

-Social Stream takes your latest posts from Twitter, Facebook and your WordPress blog to merge them into a single feed.
+Social Stream takes your latest posts from Twitter, Facebook, Instagram and your WordPress blog to merge them into a single feed.
 This can be displayed anywhere on your site with a shortcode or series of helper PHP functions.

 == Installation ==